lptrm/go-code-kata/README.md

-Sure, here's a template for a README.md for your TDD studies project in Go, using development containers.
-You can customize this template according to the specifics of your project.

 # TDD Studies in Go

 This project is focused on learning and practicing Test-Driven Development (TDD) in Go.
 It uses development containers to ensure a consistent development environment across different setups.